Elements of the Stochastic Calculus for a Class of Boltzmann type processes and Application to Regularity of Densities: Finite dimensional integration by parts

 Next we deal with a calculation which is important for the calculus of Section \ref{sec:3}.
 Since it just uses ordinary vector calculus we formulate it in form of an exercise.
-Here the symbols $\nabla_e$ and $\mbox{\rm div}_e$ denote the gradient and divergence with respect to the variable $e$.
+Here the symbols $\nabla_e$ and $\mbox{\rm div}_e$ denote the gradient and divergence with respect to the variable $e$, here as an element of $\mathbb {R}^d$.
+The multiplication sign is used for the usual product of scalars with matrices as well as matrices with matrices.
+For this, consider also the coordinate representation of $\nabla_e$ as a line vector.
+Below from (2.3) on, we may drop the multiplication signs from the notation.

-\nid {\bf Exercise } (a) Show that $\ \displaystyle{\frac{\partial v^\ast(e)} {\partial e}}= -\left[e \cdot (v-v')^T\right]-\langle e,v-v'\rangle\, I_d\quad$ where $I_d$ denotes the $d$-dimensional unit matrix.
+\nid {\sc Exercise. } (a) Show that $\ \displaystyle{\frac{\partial v^\ast(e)} {\partial e}}= -\left[e \cdot (v-v')^T\right]-\langle e,v-v'\rangle\, I_d\quad$ where $I_d$ denotes the $d$-dimensional unit matrix.

 \nid (b) Verify $\ \displaystyle{\left(\frac{\partial v^\ast}{\partial e}(e) \right)^{-1}}= \frac{1} {2\langle e,v-v'\rangle^2}\cdot \left[e\cdot (v-v')^T \right]-\frac{1} {\langle e,v-v'\rangle}\, I_d\ $.